 Who Receives Compensation in a Wrongful Death Lawsuit?

 Illinois only allows the personal representative of the deceased’s estate to file a wrongful death lawsuit within one year of the deceased’s date of passing, not the day they were injured or fell ill.
 If there is no personal representative named in the deceased’s estate plan, then the court can appoint one.
 Typically, an appointed representative will be closely related to the deceased.

 However, the personal representative that files the wrongful death claim does not necessarily have a claim to any compensation.
 If damages are recovered through a settlement or verdict, then the finances are paid to the surviving spouse with a noticeable majority in most cases.
 Others who may receive a portion of the damages are any next of kin, who received damages based on their dependency on the deceased.

 Some damages are paid directly to the deceased’s estate.
 For example, burial and funeral costs are usually paid out of the estate’s expenses, and damages awarded for those purposes would go back to the estate itself.

-Remember: If you have more questions about filing a wrongful death lawsuit following a fatal car accident in Illinois, you can dial (312) 487-2461 to speak with our attorneys from McHargue & Jones, LLC in Chicago.
+Remember: If you have more questions about pursuing a wrongful death car accident settlement in Illinois, you can dial (312) 487-2461 to speak with our attorneys from McHargue & Jones, LLC in Chicago.